Rate this page:

 An EcoSec team member will reach out to you via the ESSD ticket and review the information you have provided and either approve or deny the request with an explanation.

 If the extension request has been approved, the ESSD SLA Extension request ticket will be left open in a “waiting for remediation” workflow state.
-Your app will still qualify for the trust signal badge.
+Your app will still qualify for the security badge.
 Please let us know once the issue has been remediated so we can close the ticket out.

 |This requirement ensures that you are committed to fixing security vulnerabilities and that your remediation policy aligns with Atlassian standards.|